dtk/dtk-getting-started-examples/example-services/ignite/steps/03_LoadDataIntoSparkIgnite.md

 ## Load Data into HDFS, then create a shared RDD
 TODO: below just has console screenshots; text will be added to explain

+This page describes the steps to
+* Using a DTK action to load a git archive datasetbinto HDFS
+* Using Spark to load the git archive dataset in HDFS, which is gziped in json format, into a Spark Dataframe
+* Creating an Ignite "Shared RDD" from this Spark dataframe
+* Querying the Ignite shared RDD

+To see the set of actions available in the "ignite-cluster1" service instance the user can navigate to this service instance context and invoke the "list-workflows" command:
 ```
 dtk:/service/ignite-cluster1>list-workflows
 +------------+-------------------------------+